coodoo/finegrid/README.md

 This is fine and convenient for most use cases until you want to have more fine-grained control over each layout for phone/tablet/desktop.

-Finegrid allows you to assign multiple style sets to each element that can be used according to different screen sizes.
+FineGrid allows you to assign multiple style sets to each element that can be used according to different screen sizes.

 A quick syntax sample looks like this: